efren-palacios/duellinks/_posts/content/events/2018/04/2018-04-19-yami-marik-returns.md

 ![](/img/content/events/2018/04/yami-marik-returns/marik-lvl-50.png)

 Yami Marik Lvl.
 50 will now spawn in Duel World (DM) with a [stronger deck](#50) in tow!
-If you've collected at least 1,000,000 Event points and completed the other five challenges you'll be able to Duel him to obtain the almighty protector of the sun and sky, {The Winged Dragon of Ra} (or a miserable UR Jewel if you obtained it last event) and the new skill {Power of the Tributed}!
+If you've collected at least 1,000,000 Event points and completed the other five challenges you'll be able to Duel him to obtain the almighty protector of the sun and sky, {The Winged Dragon of Ra} (or if you already obtained it last event, you get {Mega Ultra Chicken}) and the new skill {Power of the Tributed}!

 #### Strategies